Grande Reportagem

-Grande Reportagem was a Portuguese language news magazine published in Lisbon, Portugal, between 1984 and 2005 with some interruptions.
+Grande Reportagem was a news magazine published in Lisbon, Portugal, between 1984 and 2005 with some interruptions.

 History and profile

 Grande Reportagem was first published as a weekly on 7 December 1984.
 The founding company was Reporpress and the magazine was edited by José Manuel Barata-Feyo.
 The headquarters of the weekly was in Lisbon.
 On 15 June 1985 the magazine folded.

 The magazine was restarted by Publications Don Quixote in December 1989.
 José Manuel Barata-Feyo again edited the magazine.
 At the early 1990s Miguel Sousa Tavares became its editor.
 From October 1991 the magazine began to be published on a monthly basis.
 In 2000 Francisco José Viegas was appointed editor of the monthly.

 On 29 November 2003 Grande Reportagem changed its frequency to weekly and became a supplement of the dailies Diário de Notícias and Jornal de Notícias.
 During this period the magazine was part of Controlinveste.
 In December 2005 the magazine ceased publication.